CPS 721: An Introduction

 Grades are earned for the demonstration of knowledge.

-If you miss a midterm test, or a final exam for medical reasons, you have to
+If you miss a midterm test, or a final exam for medical reasons, you have to read Policy 167

-hand in a hard copy of a completed
+and submit a copy of a completed

 official